-Cash awards, including The Nancy Saturn Excellence Award and the People’s Choice Award
+Cash awards, including The Excellence Award and the Nancy Saturn People’s Choice Award

-· Vehicle unloading/loading at booth space, weather permitting
+Vehicle unloading/loading at booth space

 Free artist parking close to the event

-· Complimentary bagels and coffee each morning
+Complimentary breakfast bagels and coffee each morning

 24-hour police security during the fair

-· Volunteer booth sitting during show hours
+Volunteer booth sitting during show hours (sign up at show)

 Electricity or other sources of ignition are not permissible inside exhibitor tent or display area.
 The use of generators is strongly discouraged.
 If a generator is essential to displaying your artwork, it must be battery operated, quiet and non-fume producing.
 Applicants must state the use of a generator on their Zapplication.

-· All exhibitor tents must be WHITE in color.
+All exhibitor tents must be WHITE in color.

 No prerecorded or amplified live music of any kind is permissible in an exhibitor’s booth space

 Works eligible for exhibition include clay, drawing, fiber/textiles, furniture, glass, jewelry, leather, metal, mixed media, oil painting, paper, photography, printmaking, sculpture, wood and other.
 Note: Artists wishing to exhibit jewelry and another medium MUST submit a separate application for their jewelry and may not exhibit jewelry unless this second application is accepted.